 In order to define your Quality Management System you will require input from all of the departments in the organisation.
 It is important to define who your customers are and identify any problem areas within the organisation so that you can rectify them.
 Before the certification body will be able to issue an official certification, the auditor will need to be fully and completely satisfied that the company that is being assessed has implemented the requirements.
 In addition, the organisation will be required to document any other procedures that are required for its effective operation.
 ISO doesn’t certificate the organisation itself, there are certification bodies that exist which will issue compliance certificates.

 Compete With Larger Enterprises

 Once you are registered you will be able to compete on a level playing field with larger enterprises – as your high quality standards will speak for you.
 Also, taking part in standards will ensure that your brand name is internationally recognised and it will be easier for you in the future to adapt to future international regulations.

 There are a lot of advantages to being ISO 9001 registered and it will benefit your company in a lot of ways.
 This system is suitable for organisations of all sizes and you will save time and cost by adopting any of the efficient Quality Management Systems that will improve relationships with customers.

 Here are some of the major advantages to being ISO 9001 Certified:

-- When you are ISO 9001 certified your senior management team will have an efficient management process that will save money and resources.
+- When you are ISO 9001 registered your senior management team will have an efficient management process that will save money and resources.